DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

   their next Check to attack targets besides the triggering Dealer at Lower Hand (N/2).

-- Help: Discard N cards to grant an ally within 6 spaces Upper Hand (N/2) on all Checks for their next turn.
+- Help: Discard N cards to grant an ally within 6 spaces Upper Hand (N/2) on all Checks until the end of their next turn.

 - Thwart: Discard N cards and cause an enemy within 6 spaces to make all Checks at Lower Hand (N/2) until the start of the triggering Dealer's next turn.

 - Intensify: Discard no cards.
 Your next attack is treated as an Epic Event.
 Discard as many cards as you choose until a Major Success.
 Standard Successes are treated as Misses.
+You may choose to end this Epic Event at any time as a failure.

 The discard limit increases with level according to the table below.